Come Visit Us !

 I asked the DJs what the ideal set up would be.
 We asked a very experienced high volume wedding planner for advice.
 Then we customized the property to reflect what we learned.

 From the first wedding on, vendors would all tell us that JuneBug was their favorite place to work!
 Some told stories of how bad it was working at other venues.
-Some described being treated poorly by the venue owners, like servants.
+Some described being treated poorly by the venue owners or managers, like servants.
 This annoyed me.
 I had worked in the service industry in my 20's.
 How hard is it to make sure that your vendors are well taken care of?
 If they are enjoying the experience, everyone at the event will feel it.
 It’s a no-brainer.

 From keeping the secret to spreading the word

 We were pretty secretive about our plans in the early days before we found all the campers and the land.
 A bit paranoid perhaps.
 We thought someone might steal our idea.
-After building JuneBug and going through the process and expense, we feel differently.
+After building JuneBug and going through the hardships and expense, we feel differently.
 “Who in their right mind would be dumb enough to go through all of this?”
 We joke.

 Countless people have approached us about replicating JuneBug somewhere else.
-Some even wanted to build one locally.
+Some even wanted to build something similar locally.
 Some with campers, some with domes, yurts, safari tents, tiny homes, treehouses and other artsy structures.
 Nowadays, we always try to help them.
-I like the saying “the rising tide raises all ships.”
+I like the saying “The rising tide raises all ships.”
 We believe that to be true.
 The more people that come to this area, have a great time and leave their money behind, the better it is for everybody.

 So now I take the time, especially in the off season, to describe to them how to navigate permitting, understand the market, generate revenue right out of the gate and discuss all of the challenges.